bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 * MAC-keys: create/delete entries

-* MAC-keys: key used to sign packets
+* MAC-keys: key used for sent packets

 * MAC-keys: key used to verify packets